martinheidegger/zei-sca-git/readme.en.md

 $ git init
 ```

-Then we take care of common node steps:
+Then we take care of common node setup steps:

-1. Add `"private": true` to the package.json to make sure we don't accidentally
+1. Add `"private": true` to the `package.json` to make sure we don't accidentally
     publish it prematurely.
-2. Add `author`, `description` and `keyword` metadata to the package.json to
+2. Add `author`, `description` and `keyword` metadata to the `package.json` to
     be clear about our intent.
 3. Make sure that the `node_modules` folder is part of `.gitignore`